gerkone/pyTORCS-docker/README.md

 ```

 ## Host version installation
-To install TORCS follow the [guide](https://github.com/gerkone/pyTORCS-docker/blob/master/vtorcs/README.md) in  the vtorcs readme.
+To install TORCS follow the [guide](https://github.com/gerkone/pyTORCS-docker/blob/master/torcs/README.md) in  the torcs readme.

 For the python requirements for the example simply run
 ```